0xj0hn/0xj0hn/README.md

-I'm orginally from iran and I've been freelancing with somebody... everything in the world is hunky-dory...
+I'm orginally from Iran and I've been freelancing with somebody... everything in the world is hunky-dory...

 ## Languages 🔨
 - C / C++
 - Rust
 - JavaScript(NodeJS)
-- Dart (Flutter)
+- Dart(Flutter)
 - Php
 - Python
 - C# (JUST FOR SCHOOL.
 IM NOT THE FAN)